 Catherine is the mother of three children that attend Highland Park schools and is proud to be part of a community where all sectors work together to create an environment where the drug-free choice is the easy choice for youth.

-Michelle Culver joins us as a Program Assistant after volunteering for our organization for over two years.
+Michelle Culver joins us as a Program Coordinator after volunteering for our organization for over two years.
 She started as a District 113 School Board liaison to CTAD in 2017.
 She has also served as an Executive Board member, Secretary and Parent Committee member.
 Michelle and her husband have four children, all of whom attended or currently attend DHS.
 Michelle has also served on the board of Deerfield Parent Network since 2012, including as Co-President.
 She has spent the last several years dedicating her time to organizations that aim to educate and protect the youth of our community.